Canada's International Transactions in Services

 The questionnaires providing direct input for Canada's international trade in services are sent to Canadian enterprises known to have or believed to have significant international trade in services activity.

 Enterprises reporting moderate amounts of international transactions in commercial services are rotated in a three year cycle in the annual sample for the BP-21S (International transactions in commercial services), whereas enterprises reporting larger amounts are included in the sample each year.
 For those companies that are part of the three year cycle for sample rotation, the most recent reported values are carried forward during the two years a company is out of sample.
 Coverage, via questionnaire BP-21S, of businesses with smaller amounts of international transactions in services is not as good, due to difficulty identifying such units.
-There are, however, other data sources that help provide the desired coverage.
+Other data sources, such as complementary surveys that are part of the Integrated Business Statistics Program (IBSP) are used to provide the desired coverage for the smaller units.
+Administrative data is also used to increase the coverage of units with international transactions.

 The questionnaires listed in the Instruments Design section above cover only the business sector.
 Data regarding households and governments are taken from other sources as indicated in the Data Sources section below.

-For commercial services, population is separated in several strata based on the transaction sizes, the industrial sector (NAICS 2-digit), and the revenue sizes.
+For commercial services, population is separated in several strata based on international services transaction values, industrial sector (NAICS 2-digit), and the overall enterprise revenue.

 Responding to this survey is mandatory.